prim

 • mass_min (float, optional) – minimum mass of a box (default = 0.05).

-• {'default' (update_function =) – controls behavior of PRIM after having found a first box. use either the default behavior were all points are removed, or the procedure suggested by guivarch et al (2016) doi:10.1016/j.envsoft.2016.03.006 to simply set all points to be no longer of interest (only valid in binary mode).
+• {'default' (update_function =) – controls behavior of PRIM after having found a first box. use either the default behavior were all points are removed, or the procedure suggested by Guivarch et al (2016) doi:10.1016/j.envsoft.2016.03.006 to simply set all points to be no longer of interest (only valid in binary mode).

-• 'guivarch'} – controls behavior of PRIM after having found a first box. use either the default behavior were all points are removed, or the procedure suggested by guivarch et al (2016) doi:10.1016/j.envsoft.2016.03.006 to simply set all points to be no longer of interest (only valid in binary mode).
+• 'guivarch'} – controls behavior of PRIM after having found a first box. use either the default behavior were all points are removed, or the procedure suggested by Guivarch et al (2016) doi:10.1016/j.envsoft.2016.03.006 to simply set all points to be no longer of interest (only valid in binary mode).

-• optional – controls behavior of PRIM after having found a first box. use either the default behavior were all points are removed, or the procedure suggested by guivarch et al (2016) doi:10.1016/j.envsoft.2016.03.006 to simply set all points to be no longer of interest (only valid in binary mode).
+• optional – controls behavior of PRIM after having found a first box. use either the default behavior were all points are removed, or the procedure suggested by Guivarch et al (2016) doi:10.1016/j.envsoft.2016.03.006 to simply set all points to be no longer of interest (only valid in binary mode).

 See also